Revised 2/10/10

 Lift, 201° Duration @ 0.050”

-As the Intake chain flange is what drives the Exhaust cam, this
+advanced 4 crankshaft degrees relative to the MTX cam.
+As the Intake chain flange is what drives the

-effectively advances the Exhaust cam in an engine with ATX cams by 4 crankshaft
+Exhaust cam, this effectively advances the Exhaust cam in an engine with ATX

-degrees, which also reduces the overlap by 4 crankshaft degrees.
-Compounded with less duration on the ATX
+cams by 4 crankshaft degrees, which also reduces the overlap by 4 crankshaft

-intake lobe, there is substantially less overlap with the stock ATX cams.
-In total, there is 6 crankshaft degrees less
+on the ATX intake lobe, there is substantially less overlap with the stock ATX

-intake cams be either MTX or ATX, or you will have mis-matched exhaust lobe centerlines
+critical that both intake cams be either MTX or ATX, or you will have

-between banks due to the 4° difference between MTX and ATX exhaust cam timing,
+mis-matched exhaust lobe centerlines between banks due to the 4° difference

-as driven by the intake cam flanges.
-We
+between MTX and ATX exhaust cam timing, as driven by the intake cam

-carefully check each set of camshafts to verify that we have matching intake
+flanges.
+We carefully check each set of

-cams for each set of cams made.
+camshafts to verify that we have matching intake cams for each set of cams

 To make our Plus 40 cams, we take MTX cores,